cloosafm/darkly/README.md

 ### Findings summary
 The exact content of each finding will be in the Resolution.md of their directory

-ID	Title				Risk level
+ID	Title
-01
+01	login credentials (bruteforce and SQL injection)
-20
+20	SQL injection on image searching input field
 03
 04
 05
 06
-07
+07	SQL injection on member searching input field
-08
+08	robots.txt - admin page
-09
+09	cookie
-10
+10	email recovery
-11
+11	redirection
-12
+12	robots.txt - .hidden/
-13
+13	local file inclusion & path traversal
 14

-For each finding, give the following information:
+For each finding, wegive the following information:

 - reference ID

 - vulnerability title

-- likelihood/exploitability of the issue (easiness of exploit / level of access required / motivation to exploit it...)
+- likelihood/exploitability of the issue, with a difficulty assessment and quick description of the difficulty.
-- impact on vulnerability of system
+	We decided on 4 levels : Easy, Moderately easy, Moderately difficult, Difficult

-- risk level (e.g: low / medium / high / critical) with details on what each value means -> also, CVSS score ?
+- risk level/type : we reference where the vulnerability stands in the owasp top 10 and in CWE

-- detailed description of vulnerability, how to exploit it, resulting damage
+- description of vulnerability and how to exploit it

-- detailed steps on how to remediate the vulnerability, possible improvements, what security practices are missing
+- how to remediate the vulnerability, possible improvements, what security practices are missing

 - additional resources to help understand the vulnerability